Love Is Just a Game (album)

-Love Is Just a Game is the fifth studio album by American country singer Larry Gatlin issued on Monument Records in 1977.
+Love Is Just a Game is the fifth studio album by American country music singer Larry Gatlin issued on Monument Records in 1977.
 The album reached number 7 on the Billboard Top Country Albums chart and the title track single "Love Is Just a Game" reached number 3 on the Billboard Hot Country Singles chart and number 6 on the RPM Country Tracks chart in Canada.

 Track listing

 All songs written by Larry Gatlin.